tombarys/roam-depot-nautilus/README.md

 ## General instructions

-- Tasks and events are just items of **text list** placed as a children’s block under the Nautilus component.
-You can use simple notation, which Nautilus dynamically visualizes into a watch-like visual timeline.
+- Tasks and events are just rows of simple **text outline** placed as a children’s block under the Nautilus component.
+You can use easy "caldown" notation too.
+Nautilus dynamically visualizes the outline into a watch-like visual timeline.
 It works in real time.
+- The order and the length of **tasks is sacred** – only you can manually change it.
-- A notable feature is the automatic task **"push-forward," relocating uncompleted tasks** within open time slots in your day.
+- A notable and the only "automatic" feature of Nautilus is task **"push-forward," relocating uncompleted tasks** within open time slots in your day – taking the present time into account.
+The spiral reflects time without your intervention.
 - If the component is **not placed into today’s Daily Page**, the red time beam is not shown, and tasks are not pushed into the future.
 (As it does not make sense, you are reviewing the day’s agenda or planning).
 - You can define your agenda using a straightforward notation:
   - **events** are rows containing a *time range* in 24h format (HH:MM-HH:MM, minutes can be omitted) and are unmovable until the time range is changed by the user (e.g., "12:30-13 Meeting with JK", "9-10 Breakfast")
   - **tasks** are all residuing rows that are not events; undone tasks move through a day (e.g., "nearly empty task" "{{[[TODO]]}} another, but important task").
 - Tasks **duration defaults to a 15-minute time allocation**, but this can generally be adjusted above in settings or **manually and individually for each task** with the simple notation "Mm" or "Mmin“ where M is the length of a task in minutes (e.g., "Call Jack 10m", "Daily workout 45min").
 - The **order of tasks** in Nautilus spiral **reflects exactly the order of tasks in the list.**
-- Tasks can be only **forced to follow after a particular event** – by placing them after the event in the task list; for example, setting a run post-lunch.
+- Tasks can be **forced to follow after a particular event** too – simply by placing them after the event in the task list; for example: to plan "Nap" not before lunch, just put it after it in the list.
 This does not change the order of tasks.
 - Once a task is marked 'DONE' in Roam, (and if you have installed the [Todo Trigger extension](https://github.com/tombarys/roam-depot-nautilus/blob/main/README.md#1-install-todo-trigger-extension-for-better-experience)) it's **tagged with the completion time** in format dHH:MM (e.g. d14:30), which is visually interpreted as a faint grey section on the spiral.
 It can serve as a visual log of tasks that have been done.